 That is the burning question right now.
+Is it anti-christian to cheer at sports?
 I love watching my kids play sports!
 I have loved coaching sports and dance and working with kids.
 I’ve been doing it for over 16 years.
 But things are changing, not really with me, but around me.
 What was once passionate and fun is now dull and bordering on boring.
-I still love the sports.
-I still love watching my kids play them.
-I still have a desire to coach, but that has now been severely tempered and in all reality, I may never coach again thanks to a very personal beating that my girls and I took this year.
+I still love sports and still love watching my kids play them.
+I still have a desire to coach, but now it’s been severely tempered.
+In all reality, I may never coach again thanks to a very personal beating that my girls and I took this year.
 But that’s a whole other story.

-All of a sudden over the past two years, we have started being told it’s not Christ-like to cheer.
-Parents are now being pulled aside or given dirty looks when they cheer.
-Our kids and athletes are being told the same thing and team spirit is about non-existent.
+Suddenly, over the past two years, we have started being told it’s not Christ-like to cheer.
+Parents are being pulled aside or given dirty looks when they cheer.
+Our kids and athletes are told the same thing and team spirit is about non-existent.
 Hardly anyone cheers anymore, whether it’s a simple “Go team!” or “Make good passes!”
 Why is that?
 What has happened?
 Aren’t Christians allowed to be passionate about their lives and enjoy things?
 Doesn’t God want us to enjoy things?
 Is this another form of Christians bullying other Christians?
 Or has the world just made us too afraid of everything?
-What does this say to the parents that are new Christians, new homeschoolers, or the non-Christian parent?
+What does this say to the parents that are new Christians, new homeschoolers, or non-Christian parents?
 Does it say that Christians or homeschoolers aren’t allowed to have fun?
 I really want to know.

 Wanna hear something funny?
-As I wrap up this post, I decided to turn on Pandora and what song do you think started playing?
+As I wrap up this post, I decided to turn on Pandora, what song do you think started playing?
 “We Will Rock You” by Queen!
 How appropriate!
 I just had to laugh!